Sara-Aldubaie/Python/README.md

 # Python
-This repository includes all the assignments, challenges, and project I did on the Data science Bootcamp related to the python programming language
+This repository includes all the assignments, challenges, and projects I did on the Data science Bootcamp that are related to python programming language